Jesus (video game): Plot

-The monster informs Hayao that it has taken control of the ship and plans to head for Jesus in order to conquer mankind, killing them for the sake of advanced evolution.
-The alien mentions that it is no longer harmed by Hayao's freeze rays, as shown in some earlier confrontations with it developing a resistance.
+The monster informs Hayao that it has taken control of the ship and plans to head for J.E.S.U.S. in order to conquer mankind, killing them for the sake of advanced evolution.
 Hayao and Eline try bargaining with the alien to no avail, until Hayao bluffs and claims that he has a remote detonator he will use to destroy the ship if the alien does not meet with them.
-They lure the alien further into the ship while considering their options and searching for some sort of weapon that can harm it.
-Fojii helps Hayao recall what happened when the tape of Eline's song started playing - the monster was the one who crushed the tape, finding the harmony unbearable to its foreign biology.
+They lure the alien further into the ship while considering their options, and Fojii helps Hayao recall what happened when the tape of Eline's song started playing – the monster was the one who crushed the tape, finding the harmony unbearable to its foreign biology.
 He takes Eline's synthesizer and confronts the alien in front of an airlock, then plays Eline's song.

-The monster is disabled long enough for Hayao to jettison the creature out into space, but not before hearing - telepathically - the voices of all the crew members that were killed.
+The monster is disabled long enough for Hayao to jettison the creature out into space, but not before hearing – telepathically – the voices of all the crew members that were killed.
 They tell Hayao and Eline that their memories live on inside the alien creature and they are one and the same being now, although they are long gone.
 They assure the two that humanity will have the strength to fight this new breed of monster even if it returns in an attempt to destroy mankind some day, which they suspect it will.
 Hayao and Eline hold one another on the ship for a while, staring into the void of space, knowing that they will have to tell the tales of their fallen colleagues and prepare Earth for a future confrontation when Halley's comet returns.